A comparison of the Georgescu and Vasy spaces associated to the N-body problems and applications: More on submanifolds of manifolds with corners

-\begin{corollary} Let $N$ and $M$ be manifolds with corners.
-Let $f:N\to M$ be a smooth map.
-If there is a smooth map $F:M\to N$ with $F\circ f=\id_N$, then $f(N)$ is a submanifold of $M$ in the sense of Definition~\ref{def.weak-submanifold}. \end{corollary}
+\begin{example}[Diagonal] Let $N$ be a manifold with corners.
+Then $M:=N\times N$ is also a manifold with corners.
+Consider the diagonal $\Delta_N:=\{(p,p)\in M\mid p\in N\}$.
+Then $\Delta_N$ is a submanifold of~$M$ in the sense of manifolds with corners. \end{example}